jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/externalDocument/externalDocument.rst

 What is external document?
 ==========================

 It is a field which allows to create a form for upload of an external file of various formats in the envelope created from template.
-It can be signed with an EDS or e-ink signature later by envelope processing flow participants.
+It can be signed with an QES or e-ink signature later by envelope processing flow participants.

 How to add an external document to template?
 ============================================